-Note taking is available to Insight Core premium subscription customers, and Product Insight and Marketing Insight customers.
+Note-taking is available to Insight Core premium subscription customers as well as Product Insight and Marketing Insight customers.
 This feature is compatible with Chrome and Edge browsers.

 Watch the brief demo below to learn more.

 Take notes during a Live Conversation session to capture key moments as they happen.
 Notes sync to the video timeline and can be edited both during and after the session.
 Notes are visible to the moderator and observers but not to the participant.